 "We must never forget that work which shines a light on other people's lives, particularly if we are highlighting adversity, does not belong to the journalist.
 It's a privilege to have someone open their door to you, tell you about what life is really like for them - and in some cases let me move in for a day or a week.
 I've met some of the best people through my work and I'm grateful to have met them.
 To be able to hang out with them, then tell their stories in collaboration with them, to strive for change and a better world is great - when it all comes together, and those who can effect change start to listen ... that's an indescribable feeling."

-Morag released her debut investigative journalism documentary Belonging the Truth Behind the Headlines in 2017.
-Belonging received 9 film festival awards, including 3 Best Documentary Awards.
+Belonging the Truth Behind the Headlines (2017) 89 mins.
+Behind the Headlines (2019) (53mins) Belonging received 9 film festival awards, including 3 Best Documentary Awards.
 It is available on Amazon Prime, and 10 other Video on Demand platforms around the globe.

-Morag has an Honours Degree in Business Studies and after 15 years in the corporate sector as a commercial contracts manager, she decided, in 2005, to follow a long held dream of becoming a filmmaker and journalist, attaining a Masters in Photojournalism and Documentary Photography from the London University of the Arts, where she is now an Associate Lecturer.
+Morag has an Honours Degree in Business Studies and after 15 years in the corporate sector as a commercial contracts manager, she decided to follow a long held dream of becoming a filmmaker and journalist.
+Masters Photojournalism and Documentary Photography (2005) from the London University of the Arts, where she is now an Associate Lecturer.

-When not writing, she works with a variety of very talented people to make films that bring stories of working conditions, poverty, low income and young peoples' mental health to life for the development sector.
+Livingstone Media works with a variety of very talented people to make films that bring stories of working conditions, poverty, low income and young peoples' mental health.